Some posts contain compensated links. Please read this disclaimer for more info.

 I have never been one always to need to be around people.
 My best friends back in Australia will tell you that I can go weeks or months without speaking to them.
 They’ll also tell you; I love to be in my Pj’s and stay home for days on end.

 Here, I realize just how much I miss picking up that phone when I feel like it.
 The timezone changes mean that speaking to family or friends via phone or Skype has a limited window of opportunity.

 When that window closes, and I miss it, I feel much more lonely than I ever thought I would.
-In all honesty, I have cried on a few occasions, but I have never thought that I wanted to go home.
+I have cried on a few occasions, in all honesty, but I have never thought that I wanted to go home.